egdels/bluesharpbendingapp/README.md

 - A **Spring Boot**-based responsive website accompanying the app.
 - Key functionalities:
     - Hosting the required privacy policy for the Android app.
     - Language switching based on the `AcceptHeaderLocaleResolver`.
     - Automatically displays content in *English* or *German* based on browser settings.
-- The app is linked to this website via the *Amazon App Store* and *Google Play Store*.
+    - **WebVersion**: Includes a web-based version of the application, allowing users to practice bending notes on harmonicas directly in their browser without requiring any installation.
+This version features:
+        - Real-time microphone access for frequency detection.
+        - Temporary analysis of audio data without storing it, ensuring privacy.
+        - Support for understanding and improving note bending techniques.

 ### 5. **Tuner** ([tuner](tuner))